ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Full Empirical Results

+To further demonstrate the generality of ReNF, we test it at six supplementary datasets from a recent short-term time series forecasting benchmark \citep{yue2025olinear}.
+The descriptions of these datasets can be found in the Table.\ref{tab:data_describe}.

-As shown in Table \ref{tab:full_long_result_uni}, ReNF remains highly competitive against the most recent SOTA models.
-However, its performance advantage is less pronounced in this setting, particularly in terms of MAE.
-We hypothesize that when restricted to shorter look-back windows, the initial short-term forecasts in the BDO process are less accurate.
-Consequently, concatenating these noisier predictions can introduce disruptions that limit the full benefit of our paradigm.
-From another perspective, while our proposed methods are universally applicable, these results also highlight the value of more specialized techniques in further enhancing the capabilities of Neural Forecasters.
+As shown in Table \ref{tab:full_short_result}, ReNF remains highly competitive against recent state-of-the-art models in short-term forecasting tasks.
+However, the performance advantage is less pronounced than in the LTSF setting, a result that aligns with the design principles of BDO.
+First, when restricted to the shorter look-back windows typical of short-term tasks, the initial forecasts in the BDO process are inherently less accurate.
+Consequently, recursively combining these noisier predictions can offset the benefits of the paradigm.
+Second, the hierarchical curriculum learning of BDO yields diminishing returns on short horizons; the strategy of decomposing a short prediction interval into even smaller sub-forecasts becomes redundant.
+We provide a more rigorous verification of these dynamics in Sec.~\ref{sec:bdo_factor}, where we conduct ablation studies on the BDO module using the M4 and PEMS datasets.

+From another perspective, while our proposed methods are universally applicable, these results also highlight the value of more specialized or refined extensions of our proposals in further enhancing the capabilities of BDO in various scenarios.